 The Pyboard runs Micropython as its operating system which is open source.
 Micropython doesn’t have many libraries now.
 Since it is gaining more popularity, more libraries will be developed soon.
-The Micropython firmware on the Pyboard can be upgraded easily by putting the board in the DFU(Device firmware update) mode which can be done by connecting the DFU pin to 3.3V.

 There are two main disadvantages of Pyboard.
 It would be better if the cost of the Pyboard is less because it currently costs 35$ which is the cost of a Raspberry Pi.
 The other disadvantage is that there are no inbuilt networking chips on the Pyboard which might not fancy people who like IoT.
 But there seems to be a WiFi skin for Pyboard which I haven’t tried it yet.
 Maybe you guys can try it and tell your views about it in the comments below.

 To conclude, Pyboard remains as a flagship board for anyone who wants to learn Micropython for the first time.